danfinlay/metamask-blog-posts/truffle-metamask.md

 *Metamask is currently not listed on the Chrome store, but you get that link because you're an early adopter who we want to support.*

-When first setting up Metamask, you'll need to provide a password (used to encrypt your wallet).
-It is then going to generate a unique twelve-word phrase that you'll eventually be able to use to recover all your accounts.We haven't done that yet because this is just a developer preview!
-Please don't use Metamask for important things yet!

-By default you get three accounts, all named Wallie.
-Again, our developer preview is showing.
-Eventually we're planning to integrate [rich persona management via uPort](https://medium.com/@ConsenSys/uport-the-wallet-is-the-new-browser-b133a83fe73)!).
+When you first open Metamask, it will let you either create a new wallet *or* restore from a seed.
+Since both Metamask and `testrpc` use the [bip44 standard](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) for wallet generation, you can `Restore Existing Vault`, and enter the `Mnemonic` that `testrpc` output when you first started it.
+It should be 12 words long.

+You'll also need to provide a password, which is used to encrypt your wallet.

+By default you get three accounts, and they'll be the same as the first three accounts in your `testrpc` list.

-To use Metamask with your local development blockchain, you need to point it at your `testrpc`.
+To use Metamask with your `testrpc` accounts, you need to point it at your `testrpc` address as its RPC provider..

 ![setting metamask testrpc](http://i.imgur.com/D6o2Jq8.png)